VaishuChandru/problem-solving/README.md

 ### Wanna Contribute?

-1. Switch to branch based on the language you're solving problems.
-2. Name your file like <Problem title> - < platform name >
+1. Create a folder and name the folder as problem title.

 eg:

-    Two_Sum-leetcode.js
+      Two Sum

+2. Create a file inside that folder with extension as your language.

+eg:

+    Two Sum-leetcode.js